sensu/sensu-docs/content/sensu-core/1.4/guides/monitor-the-monitor.md

 }
 {{< /highlight >}}

+RabbitMQ has a management plugin that must be enabled to allow the Sensu RabbitMQ metric plugins to work.
+You can find more about enabling RabbitMQ's [Management Plugin][14] documentation.
+You will also need an administrative level user that has read access to your /sensu virtualhost.
+Below is an example of how to create one using the [rabbitmqctl][15] command line tool.

+{{< highlight shell >}}
+rabbitmqctl add_user monitor_user password
+rabbitmqctl set_user_tags monitor_user administrator
+rabbitmqctl set_permissions -p /sensu test "" "" ".*"
+{{< /highlight >}}

-While Sensu does not provide benchmarks for a healthy RabbitMQ queue, you can trend the data using the [metrics-rabbitmq-queue sensu plugin][11] metrics for the keepalives queue.
+While Sensu does not provide benchmarks for a healthy RabbitMQ keepalives and results queue, you can use the [metrics-rabbitmq-queue sensu plugin][11] to establish a baseline for what looks normal for your environment.

 {{< highlight json >}}
 {
   "checks": {
     "collect_rabbitmq_queue": {
-      "command": "metrics-rabbitmq-queue.rb --host localhost --password :::rabbitmq.password::: --port 15672 --user sensu --filter keepalives", "subscribers": [
+      "command": "metrics-rabbitmq-queue.rb --user monitor_user --password password --host localhost --port 15672 --filter keepalives\|results",
+      "subscribers": [
         "rabbitmq_keepalive_queue"
       ],